How to Connect to a Remote Server Using SSH: Step-by-Step Guide

 #Step 2: Connect to your remote server

-Now run the following in order to SSH into your remote server:
+Now, run the following to SSH into your remote server:

-Replace the above username with the actual username of your server and remote_host is the IP address or domain name of your server.
+Replace the above username with the actual username of your server and remote_host with the IP address or domain name of your server.

 For example: